 Kansas City Credit Union opened our doors in 1940 to serve the employees of the City of Kansas City, Missouri.
-Today, we serve residents throughout Jackson and Clay Counties in Missouri as well as employees of the City of Kansas City Missouri, Truman Medical Center, KCATA (Metro) and their family members no matter where they live.
+Today, we serve residents throughout Jackson, Cass and Clay Counties in Missouri as well as employees of the City of Kansas City Missouri, Truman Medical Center, KCATA (Metro) and their family members no matter where they live.

 Kansas City Credit Union exists solely to serve our members in the Kansas City metropolitan area.
 That means every dollar you invest in Kansas City Credit Union is reinvested in you in the form of high deposit interest rates and low loan rates.

 Credit Unions vs. Banks